 Provision of water and sanitation plays an essential role in protecting human health during all disease outbreaks, including the current Ebola Virus Disease (EVD) outbreak.
-This question and answer summarizes recommendations and best practices regarding water, sanitation and hygiene to prevent human-to-human transmission of EVD and many other infectious diseases.
+In addition, safe handling, treatment and disposal of health-care waste (HCW) are important tasks within the broader activities of stopping the Ebola outbreak.
+These two question and answer documents summarize recommendations and best practices regarding water, sanitation and hygiene and health care waste to prevent transmission of EVD and many other infectious diseases.

 Water quality deterioration in distribution systems, mainly caused by inappropriate planning, design and construction or inadequate operation and maintenance and water quality control, has been linked to a significant proportion of the burden of waterborne and water-related illness.

 Global burden of disease: impacts of poor water, sanitation and hygiene

 6 May 2014 – WHO and 14 collaborating research institutions have estimated that 842 000 diarrhoea deaths in low- and middle- income countries can be attributed to poor water, sanitation and hygiene.
 This amounts to 1.5% of the total disease burden and 58% of diarrhoeal diseases.

 - Ebola virus disease: Key questions and answers concerning water, sanitation and hygiene [pdf 344kb]